Need some reasons to skydive before you decide to take the jump? Here’s our top ten!

 Trust, managing fear, camaraderie, and the satisfaction of success are the cornerstones of team building.
 Corporations, social clubs, law enforcement, and senior citizen groups have all realized the benefit of skydiving in groups.

 Face it, “I Dare You” was probably the birth of skydiving.
 Humans have pushed each other to do crazy things for millennium, so it is pretty common to start skydiving from a good old-fashioned dare.

 A few of us embrace the thrill of freefall and parachuting as a lifestyle and even a career path.
 Due to the latest safety technology the skydiving industry is strong and growing.
 The need for qualified pilots, parachute riggers, instructors, and administrators are always in demand.

-Recently a 90 year old man was skydiving for his birthday and a news reporter ask him “why he jumped”?
-He simply replied, “The door was open!”
-For those folks that don’t need a reason to jump from a perfectly good plane all we can say is “You are going to love skydiving!
+Recently, a 90-year-old man was skydiving for his birthday.
+When a news reporter asked him why he jumped, he simply replied, “The door was open!”
+For those folks that don’t need a reason to jump from a perfectly good plane, all we can say is “You are going to love skydiving!